siesta-cat/2chi-api/README.md

 #### Example

-`POST /images` with body `{ "url": "https://my-images.com/foo.jpg", "status": "available", "tags": ["foo", "bar"] }` will insert the image passed on the request body into the database.
+`POST /images` with body `{ "url": "https://my-images.com/foo.jpg", "status": "available"}` will insert the image passed on the request body into the database.

 ## Running the tests